 The next wines we tried were the Cariad.
 Cariad means love in Welsh and these wines are more opulent, with rounder finishes.
 They are half Cab, 30% merlot and 20% Cab-Franc.
 We tried the 2010, 2009, 2005 and 1999.
 All the sommeliers were head over heels in love with the 1999.
 Guess Prince was right on that being a good year (sorry, I had to go there)!

 For this wine, when it came to food recommendations, the panelists all had very different ideas.
 Moderator, local importer and Master Sommelier Roberto Viernes wanted braised short ribs or osso bucco.
 Joseph Spellman shared the story of a once-in-a-lifetime lamb he had in the Caribbean cooked by Manresa chef David Kinch, he thought it would go well with that.
 Paul recommended the Cariad with mole sauces as well as Indian tangines and curries.
 And Richard Betts thought it would be great with a good grilled cheese sandwich!

 Last we tried the IX Estate cabs from 2010, 2007, 2006 and 2003.
 These are from a 20-acre parcel that had 85,000 tons of rocks removed before the planting!
-Their flavor goes all the way to the back of your palette and have more tannins, also they’re more herbal.
+Their flavor goes all the way to the back of your palette and has more tannins, also they’re more herbal.
 They are robust and powerful.
-Paul told the story of the 2011 harvest, there had been issues with the vines and the grapes were hand sorted, grape by grape, we weren’t drinking the 2011, but that type of dedication and quality assurance definitely comes through in Colgin’s wines from any year.
+Paul told the story of the 2011 harvest, there had been issues with the vines and the grapes were hand-sorted, grape by grape, we weren’t drinking 2011, but that type of dedication and quality assurance definitely comes through in Colgin’s wines from any year.

 I can’t thank Hawaiian Airlines enough for their generous sponsorship of my flight to Oahu this weekend to attend the festival.
 They hosted me along with The Modern Honolulu hotel and the Oahu Visitors Bureau.